 School administration will develop grading procedures applicable to each model that are clear and transparent to students, parents, and caregivers as well as align clearly to the outcomes of the course and the State’s learning standards and are approved by their respective Executive Director.

 Student evaluation is considered a positive tool to indicate achievement and development in each class or subject in which a student is enrolled.
 Nassau BOCES recognizes that the classroom teacher has the primary responsibility to evaluate students and determine student evaluation reports.
 The instructional models under the three school schedules (i.e., in-person, remote and hybrid) will assess students’ learning adhering to Board Policy # 4710 Student Evaluation with a focus on:

 - Preassessment and embedded formative assessments to inform instruction

 - Build in time and opportunities for educators to collaborate and plan for the creation of preassessments

 - Consider the testing accommodations and/or modification needs of some students with disabilities as reflected on their Individualized Education Program

-Nassau BOCES’s educational programs provide multiple opportunities for interaction between teachers and students whether delivered in- person, remotely or through a hybrid model of instruction:
+Nassau BOCES’s educational programs provide multiple opportunities for interaction between teachers and students whether delivered in- person, remotely or through a hybrid model of instruction by providing:

-- Create student-centered learning environments which affirm racial, linguistic and cultural identities; prepare students for rigor and independent learning, develop students’ abilities to connect across lines of difference; elevate historically marginalized voices; and empower students as agents of social change utilizing the Culturally Responsive-Sustaining Teaching Framework➚.
+- Student-centered learning environments which affirm racial, linguistic and cultural identities; prepare students for rigor and independent learning, develop students’ abilities to connect across lines of difference; elevate historically marginalized voices; and empower students as agents of social change utilizing the Culturally Responsive-Sustaining Teaching Framework➚.

-- Use of platforms such as Microsoft Teams, Google Classroom or Zoom to:
+- Online platforms such as Microsoft Teams, Google Classroom or Zoom to: